Stepping stone to a career in research

 The programme’s courses are taught in small groups by first-rate instructors.
 You will learn advanced research skills whilst developing historical expertise in your specific areas of interest.
 We will also challenge you to connect your work to ongoing scholarly debates and to reflect on current affairs.

 To develop your skills as an independent researcher, you will have the opportunity to pursue a research internship with a variety of professional organisations.
 You can also choose to spend one semester abroad at a major research university.
-After successful completion of the programme, you will be fully qualified to work as a researcher for public and private organisations or to apply for PhD positions in your field of interest.
+Read more about the teaching and research environment, including our teaching staff.

 The Research Master in History is designed to train you to become an independent researcher in a specialty of your choice.
-We will help you develop your creative and independent-thinking skills, but we will also teach you the tricks of the trade: how to ask the right questions, develop a theoretical framework, design empirical strategies, and report your findings.
+We will help you develop your creative and analytical skills, but we will also teach you the tricks of the trade: how to ask the right questions, develop a theoretical framework, design empirical strategies, and report your findings.
 Our interdisciplinary staff will encourage you to participate in collaborative work – both within history and beyond.
+In your programme you will have the opportunity to actively work on your career development.

 After successful completion of the programme, you will be fully qualified to apply for PhD positions.
 Most of our students aspire to become academic researchers, but you will discover that there is a much broader demand for excellent research skills from non-academic public and private organisations.
 We encourage our students to explore these job opportunities outside academia.
 Read more about possible career prospects.